-§300-70.104 Are there any exceptions to the reporting requirement?
+§300-70.103 Are there any exceptions to the reporting requirement?

 Yes.
 You are not required to report data that is protected from public disclosure by statute or Executive Order.
-However, you are required to submit, in your cover letter to GSA, the following aggregate information unless that information is also protected from public disclosure:
+However, you are required to submit, in a cover letter to GSA, the following aggregate information.

-- (a) Aggregate number of authorized first-class trips that are protected from disclosure; - (b) Total of actual first-class fares paid; and - (c) Total of coach-class fares that would have been paid for the same travel.
+- (a) Aggregate number of authorized other than coachclass trips that are protected from disclosure; - (b) Total cost of actual other than coach-class fares paid that exceeded the coach-class fare; and - (c) Total cost of coach class fares that would have been paid for the same travel.